Updated: June 15, 2020 1:42 p.m. EDT

 Below, we’ve compiled some information and resources to make it easy for you to find out about important changes that are affecting your budget.
 Check this page regularly for updates.

 You can click these links to go directly to the sections you’re interested in:

 Relief measures from the federal government

-On March 27, President Trump signed the CARES (Coronavirus Aid, Relief and Economic Security) Act, a stimulus plan to help boost the economy.
-One major component of the package is that money will be sent directly to many Americans through what’s being called “recovery rebates.”
+On March 27, President Trump signed the CARES (Coronavirus Aid, Relief and Economic Security) Act, a stimulus plan that included sending money directly to many Americans through “recovery rebates.”
 These rebates won’t be counted as taxable income because they’re technically a tax credit advance.

-A one-time payment will be sent to qualifying U.S. taxpayers, based on your adjusted gross income (from either 2018 or 2019, depending on whether or not you already filed this year):
+Qualifying U.S. taxpayers were expected to receive payment based on your adjusted gross income (from either 2018 or 2019, depending on whether or not you already filed this year):